tfmFerreira/Databank/docs/src/contrib/addingMolecule.rst

-If you are adding data into the databank and your molecule(s) ``YOURMOL`` do not exist, you need to create a new one by adding a folder :file:`membrane/YOURMOL/` inside :py:data:`NMLDB_MOL_PATH` folder.
+If you are adding data into the databank and your molecule(s) ``YOURMOL`` do not exist, you need to create a new one by adding a folder :file:`membrane/YOURMOL/` inside :py:data:`FMDL_MOL_PATH` folder.
 When contributing to the standard NMRlipids Data repository, `BilayerData <https://github.com/NMRlipids/BilayerData>`_, you are adding into :file:`Molecules/membrane` folder.